Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 Key and Chords

 The key is E minor, so the one-sharp (F#) key signature is used, indicating that all notes on any F line or space are automatic to be played as F#.
-As the key is minor, though, the commonly used raised 7th scale note, D#, appears frequently in the score as an accidental.
+As the key is minor, the commonly used raised 7th scale note, D#, frequently appears in the score as accidental.